 Summer Rule #1 in Scotland: Don’t let a sunny day on the Scottish west coast go to waste by spending it in the office.
-One such sunny day, I packed my hiking boots and boyfriend, sailed across to the Isle of Arran and climbed to the top of Goatfell.
+One such sunny day, I packed my hiking boots & partner, sailed across to the Isle of Arran and climbed to the top of Goatfell.
 Do I have your attention?

 My partner – despite being the one who works out frequently during the week, while I lie on the couch eating a vegan brownie – does not like hiking very much.
 But in relationships, we all need to compromise sometimes, and so, on a rare sunny day in July, we set out together to climb the highest mountain on the Isle of Arran: Goatfell.

 While reassuring my partner that he would be fine, I played down the fact that I had never actually been to the top of Goatfell.
 I tried once – three years ago, on a similarly sunny day – but failed because we didn’t even get as far as looking at the map before leaving the Glenrosa campsite.
 Inevitably we ended up on a steep slope of heather (ouch) and jumping our way across a boggy field (yuck).
 When we finally met the correct path, we were so tired, we followed it back down instead of up to the top.

 Had I known then what I know now – I would have never called Goatfell ‘family-friendly’…